-This handbook is established under the authority of the NOAA Uncrewed Systems Executive Oversight Board (UxS EOB), chartered under the NOAA Fleet Council.
-The information in the handbook is supplemental to NAO 216-104A and the Unmanned Aircraft Systems Policy 220-1-5.
-For the purpose of these policies, NOAA adopts the FAA's definition of UAS as an aircraft that is operated without the possibility of direct human intervention from within or on the aircraft (Public Law 112-95, Section 331(8)).

-This handbook does not supersede any of the regulations in 14 CFR Chapter I (Federal Aviation Regulations).

-The UxS EOB is responsible for maintaining, updating and providing access to this handbook.
+- (A) This handbook is established under the authority of the NOAA Uncrewed Systems Executive Oversight Board (UxS EOB), chartered under the NOAA Fleet Council.
+The information in the handbook is supplemental to NAO 216-104A and the UAS Operations Policy 1107.
+For the purpose of these policies, NOAA adopts the Federal Aviation Administration's (FAA) definition of UAS as an aircraft that is operated without the possibility of direct human intervention from within or on the aircraft (Public Law 112-95, Section 331(8)). - (B) This handbook does not supersede any of the regulations in 14 CFR Chapter I (FAA Regulations). - (C) The UxS EOB is responsible for maintaining, updating, and providing access to this handbook.
 Suggestions, corrections and comments should be addressed to uas@noaa.gov.

-2.1.
-Roles and Responsibilities
+2.1 Roles and Responsibilities

-UxS Executive Oversight Board - The UxS Executive Oversight Board (UxS EOB) is a subsidiary body constituted under the authority of the NOAA Fleet Council.
+(A) UxS Executive Oversight Board - The UxS Executive Oversight Board (UxS EOB) is a subsidiary body constituted under the authority of the NOAA Fleet Council.
 The Board provides executive oversight and accountability and assures that Agency-wide strategies and initiatives for UxS are developed collaboratively and implemented consistently.
 The UxS EOB provides final review and approval of the UAS Handbook.

-UxS Operations Center - NAO 216-104A: Management and Utilization of Aircraft, assigns overall responsibility for the "management and utilization of all aircraft activities within NOAA" to the Office of Marine and Aviation Operations (OMAO).
-The UxS Operations Center is established within OMAO to provide support and coordination of uncrewed systems operations within NOAA, including oversight of Uncrewed Aircraft Systems.
-The Unmanned Aircraft Systems Policy 220-1-5 is developed and promulgated under the authority of the Director, UxS Operations Center.
-The Director, UxS Operations Center is the sole authority to grant UAS flight authorization for NOAA.

-UAS Division - The UAS Division (UASD) is part of the UxS Operations Center.
+- (B) UxS Operations Center NAO 216-104A: Management and Utilization of Aircraft, assigns overall responsibility for the "management and utilization of all aircraft activities within NOAA" to the Office of Marine and Aviation Operations (OMAO).
+The UxS Operations Center is established within OMAO to provide support and coordination of UxS operations within NOAA, including oversight of UAS.
+The UAS Operations Policy 1107 is developed and promulgated under the authority of the Director, UxS Operations Center.
+The Director, UxS Operations Center is the sole authority to grant UAS flight authorization for NOAA. - (C) UAS Division The UAS Division (UASD) is part of the UxS Operations Center.
 Division staff are experts in UAS operations and are the primary resource for NOAA personnel when developing UAS projects, training and qualification of UAS pilots, airworthiness for UAS, and obtaining UAS airspace clearances and flight authorization from the Director, UxS Operations Center.